Georgetown Festival Street

-In addition, the full length of 12th Avenue S will be repaved, while the sidewalk and driveways will be fully replaced.
-The width of the 12th Avenue S will not change, but the back-in angle parking will be on the west side at the northern and southern thirds of the Festival Street, and on the east side in the middle.
-This arrangement will: discourage cut-through traffic, slow vehicles down due to limited sight lines, and provide both back-in angle and parallel parking in both directions.
+In addition, the full length of 12th Avenue S was repaved, while the sidewalk and driveways were fully replaced.
+The width of the 12th Avenue S did not change, but the back-in angle parking is now on the west side at the northern and southern thirds of the Festival Street, and on the east side in the middle.
+This arrangement: discourages cut-through traffic, slows vehicles down due to limited sight lines, and provides both back-in angle and parallel parking in each direction.

-The project will also include new bike racks, an outdoor power source for use during events and new storm drainage elements, as well as the relocation of one tree.
+The project also included new bike racks, an outdoor power source for use during events and new storm drainage elements, as well as the relocation of one street tree.